 Instructions

-Have ready a 9-inch pie plate or pie dish with a removable bottom, about 3-inches tall.
-Or a round springform pan.
+- Have ready a 9-inch pie plate or pie dish with a removable bottom, about 3 inches tall.

 - Roll out the larger piece of dough on a lightly floured surface with a rolling pin.
 Meanwhile, keep the remaining dough (small part) wrapped in the refrigerator.